BartMassey/advent-of-code-2020/day17/README.md

 ---

 Exercise in difficult debugging, mostly.

 Way too much copy-paste in my solution.
+See the branch `day17-const-generics` in this repo for nightly-only code that eliminates recoding Part 2.

 ---